-At Lloyd's however, the capital stack also includes the economic capital uplift (ECU).
+At Lloyd's however, the capital stack also includes the ECU.
 As the SCR decreases as a result of allocation of reinsurance premium to technical provisions, the ECU also decreases and thus the capital stack decreases.
 The SCR is adjusted to ensure the ECU is unaffected by the re-allocation of reinsurance premium.
 Details of the adjustment will be available on LCR Form 571.
 LCR Form 309 has a field to enter this adjustment for ultimate SCR and managing agents are required to complete this field.

-Lloyd's adjusts the ultimate SCR to ensure the Economic Capital Uplift (ECU) is not understated as a result of this treatment of reinsurance premiums.
+Lloyd's adjusts the ultimate SCR to ensure the ECU is not understated as a result of this treatment of reinsurance premiums.
 The calculation for the adjustment is provided in LCR Form 571.
 The adjustment in LCR Form 309 is automatically populated from LCR Form 571.
 This amount should reconcile to figures in the Pillar III solvency reporting where relevant.